Short title and commencement

-(4) The meetings of the Board shall be presided over by the Chairman, and, in his absence, by a member elected for the purpose by the members present.
+(4) The meetings of the Board shall be presided over by the Chairman, and, in his absence, by member elected for the purpose by the members present.

 (5) No act or proceeding of the Board shall be invalid merely on the ground of the existence of any vacancy in, or any defect in the constitution of, the Board.

-8. The Government may, in consultation with the Authority, appoint an Advisory Committee consisting of such number of persons as it may think fit for the purpose of advising the Authority in respect of such matters as may be referred to it by Authority or by the Government.
+8. The Government may, in consultation with the Authority, appoint an Advisory Committee consisting of such number of persons as it may think fit for the purpose of advising the Authority in respect of such matters as may be referred to it by the Authority or by the Government.